 This is a good time to note that if you’re interested in starting your own blog, I highly recommend you check out my free email course called IGNITION to begin.
 It walks you through every step you need to take.

 Blogging Led to My Career as an Online Entrepreneur

-I kept blogging and more people kept visiting, and it grew to a very large size.
-Then, I kind of realized that there was a way to make money with this blogging stuff by putting ads on the website and other things.
+While my site grew, I had to continue to pay bills so I realized that there was a way to make money with this blogging stuff by putting ads on my website.